A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Methodology: Level-Aware Signature-Based Change Point Detection

-Our proposed methodology for detecting creative fatigue is based on a systematic algorithmic process designed to identify statistically significant changes in the geometric properties of a performance time series.
-This section details the algorithm, the selection of its key parameters, and its computational complexity.
+Our proposed methodology for screening creative fatigue is based on a systematic algorithmic process designed to identify unusually large changes in the geometric properties of a performance time series while retaining the level deterioration central to fatigue.
+This section details the primary level-aware detector, the shape-only ablation, the selection of key parameters, and computational complexity.